raspberrypilearning/mapping-the-weather/worksheet2.md

     50.52, 'ambient_temp': 25.15}
     ```

 1. For the purposes of this resource, you can extract the temperature data as well as the station longitudes and latitudes.
-If you wanted to use a different sensor though, that is fine.
+If you wanted to use a different sensor though, that's fine.

     ``` python
     lons = [data['weather_stn_long'] for data in station_data['items']]